jsug9/Capstone-Project-1/README.md

 # Capstone Project

-> In this project I build a mobile and desktop version of a website, using what I learned in HTML and CSS.
+> In this project I build a mobile and desktop version of a website, using what I learned in HTML, CSS and JavaScript.

 ## Built With